mrunankpawar/mrunankpawar/README.md

 # Mrunank Pawar

-Hi, I’m a Computer Science graduate student at **Santa Clara University**, currently working at **Descope** as a **DevRel Engineer** to enhance developer experience through robust SDKs, sample apps and documentation.
+Hi, I’m currently working at **Descope** as a **DevRel Engineer** to enhance developer experience through robust SDKs, sample apps and documentation.

 Over the past few years, I’ve developed a variety of **social AR experiences** using Meta Spark, reaching over **5 million views** globally.
 Outside of work, I actively contribute to hackathons, volunteering at **GDG Silicon Valley**, contributing as a **GitHub Campus Expert** and leading a developer community called **[TechThrusters](http://techthrusters.org)**.